Richard Carrier: Reception and criticism

+Most contemporary scholarship has been critical of Carrier's methodology and conclusions.
+Marko Marina, an ancient historian, states that Carrier's work is guided by his ideological agenda, not by serious historical work, and criticizes his views of early Christianity citing a lack of positive evidences from primary sources and notes that his mythicist views have not won any supporters from critical scholars.
+Historian Daniel Gullotta states that Carrier's mythicist views and motives are questionable.

+Critiques of Mythicism thesis

-Both classicists and biblical scholars agree that there is a historical basis for a person called Jesus of Nazareth.
+Both classicists and biblical scholars agree that Jesus of Nazareth was a historical person.
 Writing in 2004, Michael Grant stated, "In recent years, 'no serious scholar has ventured to postulate the non-historicity of Jesus' or at any rate very few, and they have not succeeded in disposing of the much stronger, indeed very abundant, evidence to the contrary."
 More recently, Patrick Gray posited, "That Jesus did in fact walk the face of the earth in the first century is no longer seriously doubted even by those who believe that very little about his life or death can be known with any certainty."
-For this reason, the views of Carrier and other proponents of the belief that a historical Jesus did not exist are frequently dismissed as "fringe theories" within classical scholarship.
+Proponents of the belief that a historical Jesus did not exist are frequently dismissed as "fringe theories" within classical scholarship.